Midweek Inspiration No. 6: Do you have a signature dish?

 My twenties were marked by Cheesy Potatoes, and they were, hands down, the best I’ve ever eaten.
 I’d probably never have branched out it but for a chance conversation between two guys at a lunch table close to mine

 “Dude, women who can’t cook ALWAYS bring cheesy potatoes!”

 I haven’t made them since.

-This recipe was happened upon from an old church cookbook .. the pastor’s wife giving credit to Betty Crocker.
-In the description she added “You know you have a winning recipe when it shows up again and again .. no matter where you are or what the occasion”
+This recipe happened upon from an old church cookbook with the pastor’s wife giving credit to Betty Crocker.
+In the description, she added, “You know you have a winning recipe when it shows up again and again, no matter where you are or what the occasion.”

-One can’t help but wonder .. all of the small-town Iowa church potlucks the beans had been served at.. no doubt on a styrofoam plate .. next to potato salad & a white-bunned sandwich
+One can’t help but wonder, all of the small-town Iowa church potlucks the beans had been served at.
+No doubt on a styrofoam plate, next to potato salad and a white-bunned sandwich

-Though they taste great the first day .. let them wait over night .. promise (?) .. you won't regret it.
+Though they taste great the first day, let them wait overnight.
+I promise you’ll have no regrets.

 - ¾ lb ground beef

 - 3 cloves garlic, finely chopped